Stapleford

 at the hands of planners and developers.

-The late 20th
+The late 20th century

-century saw much de-industrialisation.
-In late
+saw much de-industrialisation.
+In late 1980's and

-to survive and all the major factories had closed.
+and all the major factories had closed.

 Over recent